Music lessons. You enjoyed them a lot as a kid. The moment you learned to play The Beatles’ Black Bird all the way through is one you can’t forget.

 Improve Motor Skills

 Do your kids want to take up a sport or learn to dance?
 Or maybe they need a little help with basic motor skills.
 Learning an instrument like the drums is perfect for that.
-It not only teaches them to follow the rhythm and
+It not only teaches them to follow the rhythm and beat, but teaches them how to use two hands at once.

 Many children with learning differences find this helpful because they can get their motor skills up to speed.
 Plus, they’ll be doing it to their favorite artists!